enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

   p1 . at lens_name = ... # OK
 ```

+Lenses are generated for both atom fields and records.

 > Actionables for this section:
 >
 > - Work out whether standard optics theory with custom types is sufficient for